jestjs/jest/docs/Configuration.md

 ### `testRunner` [string]

-Default: `jasmine2`
+Default: `jest-circus/runner`

 This option allows the use of a custom test runner.
-The default is jasmine2.
+The default is `jest-circus`.
 A custom test runner can be provided by specifying a path to a test runner implementation.

 The test runner module must export a function with the following signature: